 Recent efforts have improved collection of basic data on octopus, including catch accounting of retained and discarded octopus, and species identification of octopus during research surveys.
 Both survey and observer efforts provide a growing amount of data on octopus size distributions by species and sex and spatial separation of species.
-Studies currently underway are expected to yield new information on the life-history cycle of E. dofleini in Alaskan waters, and may lead to development of octopus specific field methods for capture, tagging, and index surveys.
-The AFSC has kept in communication with the state of Alaska regarding directed fisheries in state waters, gear development, octopus biology, and management concerns.
+Studies currently underway are expected to yield new information on the life-history cycle of E. dofleini in Alaskan waters, and may lead to development of octopus-specific field methods for capture, tagging, and index surveys.
+The AFSC has kept in communication with the State of Alaska regarding directed fisheries in state waters, gear development, octopus biology, and management concerns.

 Identification of octopus to species is difficult, and we do not expect that either industry or observers will be able to accurately determine species on a routine basis.
-A volume on cephalopod taxonomy in Alaska is in development and is expected to be published within a few years (Jorgensen, in prep).
+A volume on cephalopod taxonomy and identification in Alaska has recently been published (Jorgensen 2009).
 Efforts to improve octopus identification during AFSC trawl surveys will continue, but because of seasonal differences between the survey and most fisheries, questions of species composition of octopus incidental catch may still be difficult to resolve.
 Octopus species could be identified from tissue samples by genetic analysis, if funding for sample collection and lab analyses were available.
 Special projects and collections of octopus for identification and biology will be pursued as funding permits.